-Prerequisites: MTSC-121 or MTSC-110/111 with a "C" or better.
+Prerequisites: MTSC-121 or MTSC-111 with a "C" or better.

 MTSC-251.
-CALCULUS I 4:4:0
+CALCULUS I

 An introduction to limits, continuous functions, rate of change, derivatives, implicit differentiation, maximum and minimum points and their applications, and development and application of the definite integral.
+Prerequisites: Prerequisites: Exemption from the mathematics placement test due to Advanced Placement Score (AP), passing score on the mathematics placement test, or MTSC 122 or MTSC 131 with a "C" or better.
+Credit, four hours.